anshul2309/Password-protect-files-/README.md

-CLICK ON THE DOWNLOAD BUTTON TO DOWNLOAD AFTER CLICKING ON filemenu1.py.app.zip, or just copy the code and install all pyhton libraries included and test the software.
+<B> CLICK ON THE DOWNLOAD BUTTON TO DOWNLOAD AFTER CLICKING ON filemenu1.py.app.zip, or just copy the code and install all pyhton libraries included and test the software. </B>